subinpy/subinpy/README.md

 ### 👨‍🔬 About Me
 - 🎓 **Ph.D.
 Student** at Sungkyunkwan University (SKKU), Dept. of Intelligent Robotics (Starting March 2026).
 - 🏢 **Collaborative Researcher** at Korea Institute of Industrial Technology (KITECH).
-- 🎯 **Goal**: Publishing 5 SCIE papers & Securing a position as a Senior Researcher at national institutes.
+- 🎯 **Goal**: Publishing 5 SCIE papers & Securing a position as a Senior Researcher at National Institutes.
 - 💡 **Philosophy**: Prioritizing **Stability** and **Reliability** in real-world manufacturing systems.

 ---